anomalizer/ngx_aws_auth/README.md

 The 2.x version of the module currently only has support for GET and HEAD calls.
 This is because signing request body is complex and has not yet been implemented.

+## Running Tests

+You should be able to run all of the tests for this module via a Docker container.
+If you run `make docker-test` from the root of this project, it will build and run the tests for this project via container.

 ## Credits
 Original idea based on http://nginx.org/pipermail/nginx/2010-February/018583.html and suggestion of moving to variables rather than patching the proxy module.